BOLSA BARREIRO

 PADA Studios with the financial support of Câmara Municipal do Barreiro has developed a bursary for visual artists originally from and/or based in Barreiro.
 This bursary is focused on supporting three emerging local artists who would benefit from PADA ́s residency programme and facilities.

-Candidates will be selected to attend the programme for three months, in the following periods:
+Three artists will be selected to co-attend the programme for three months, from the 5th of January to the 31st of March 2027.

 Make sure you read and familiarise yourself with the program and the residency guidelines before applying.